-The Brain - Chapter Summary and Learning Objectives
+The Central Nervous System in the Human Body - Chapter Summary and Learning Objectives

 The brain is the control center of the body.
 It is what tells our lungs to take air in and push it out, our heart to beat to keep blood moving and our fingers to move when we need them to.
 It helps keep our body temperature even and remind our eyes to blink so they don't dry out.
 Every movement and function of our bodies starts in the brain.
 Due to the many responsibilities of the brain, it is quite complex.
 Even the best scientists and doctors don't fully understand every detail about it.
 However, there have been many scientific discoveries about the brain and the general structure and function of the parts of the brain is rather well-known.
 In fact, that is what you'll be learning about in this chapter.
 Some of the things you can expect to learn include:

 - The function of the brain stem

 - The major anatomical structures of the brain

 |Early Brain Development: Major Parts & Functions||Discover how the brain develops, including the development of the major parts.|

 |Brain Structures and Functions Part I||Explore the brain stem, hippocampus, hypothalamus, thalamus, olfactory bulb and cerebellum.|